Monte Carlo of Lennard-Jones atoms¶

 print(f'Fitted EOS value z = {zeos:10.4f}')

 Now: something for you to do!
-The average of the virial can be used to give the simulation pressure.
+The average of the virial \(W\) can be used to give the simulation pressure.
 Referring to the Statistical Mechanics lecture notes, here is the formula. \begin{equation*} P = \frac{ N k_{\text{B}} T}{V} + \frac{\langle W\rangle}{3V} \end{equation*} Calculate this in the cell below.
 Bear in mind that all the variables you need have already been read from the file, and that \(k_{\text{B}}=1\) in our reduced simulation units.
 Compare with the value quoted in the lecture notes for this state point, and with the value given by the approximate equation of state, which is already in the cell.

 [ ]:

-# Insert correct formula here
+# Insert the correct formula for Pavg here

 Pavg = 0.0